tomwolfe/metamorphic-core/README.md

     python src/cli/main.py
     ```

-3.  **Review the CLI output.** It should indicate that "Task ID: task_2_9b" is selected (if it's the first 'Not Started' task in your `ROADMAP.json`).
+3.  **Review the CLI output.** It should indicate that "Task ID: task_2_2a" is selected (if it's the first 'Not Started' task in your `ROADMAP.json`).
 The output will look similar to this:

     ```text
     Using roadmap: /path/to/metamorphic-core/ROADMAP.json
     Using output directory: /path/to/metamorphic-core/output
-    Next task selected: ID=task_2_9b, Name=Update Documentation for Automated Coder LLM
+    Next task selected: ID=task_2_2a, Name=Automate Initial Prompt Submission from CLI
     ```

 4.  **Copy the "Ready-to-Use "Ideal" Self-Driving Prompt"** from `docs/workflows/markdown_automation.md`.
 5.  **Paste the prompt into your LLM interface (Driver LLM).**
 6.  **Replace the `[PASTE_..._HERE]` placeholders** in the prompt with the *content* of the respective files (`SPECIFICATION.md`, `ROADMAP.md`, `CONTRIBUTING.md`, `docs/workflows/markdown_automation.md`, `COMPETITIVE_LANDSCAPE.md`).
 7.  **Submit the prompt to the Driver LLM.**
-8.  **Review the Driver LLM's output.** It will provide a solution plan, User Actionable Steps, and a Grade Report.
-Note that the Coder LLM interaction and file writing steps are now automated and will not appear as manual steps in the User Actionable list.
+8.  **Review the Driver LLM's output.** It will provide a solution plan for `task_2_2a`, autonomously execute the steps (e.g., generating code for the CLI modification, writing the file), and provide a Grade Report.
-9.  **Follow the User Actionable Steps.** In this case, the steps will involve manually reviewing the generated documentation and updating the roadmap.
+9.  **Follow the User Actionable Steps.** These steps will guide you through reviewing the generated code, running tests for the CLI, and manually updating the roadmap status for `task_2_2a`.
 10. **Provide feedback** to the Driver LLM using one of the specified letter codes (e.g., `A: Confirm` if the review is satisfactory and steps are complete).

 **For detailed instructions and the full "Ideal Self-Driving Prompt" text, please refer to the [Full Markdown-Only Automation Workflow Guide](docs/workflows/markdown_automation.md).** Note that the `ROADMAP.md` file is now autogenerated from `ROADMAP.json`.